AndreasVolkmann/docs/docs/core/extensions/file-globbing.md

     new DirectoryInfoWrapper(
         new DirectoryInfo(searchDirectory)));

-// Use result.HasMatches and results.Files.
+// Use result.HasMatches and result.Files.
-// The files in the results object are file paths relative to the search directory.
+// The files in the result object are file paths relative to the search directory.
 ```

 The preceding C# code: